shrutiag44/Euler-s-/README.md

 - function to test the program
 - appropriate comments included in the code, and
 - screenshot for output attached herewith in png format.

+Why you chose the problems:
+I chose the following problems because:
+a. they were an interesting exercise.
+b. wanted to make sure the code was testable and requirements were very clear
+c.
+I chose one easy problem and two moderately medium ones so I could optimize the code as much as possible

+Time taken:
+Research on questions, selection of questions:  2 H Algorithms, code logic and implementation: 6 H
+Code Test strategies and implementation: 2 H Commenting and final submission: 30 mins